Suhaibinator/URouter/README.md

 - **examples/prometheus**: An example of using Prometheus metrics with SRouter
 - **examples/custom-metrics**: An example of using custom metrics with SRouter
 - **examples/rate-limiting**: An example of using rate limiting with SRouter
+- **examples/source-types**: An example of using different source types for request data
 - **examples/subrouters**: An example of using sub-routers with SRouter
 - **examples/trace-logging**: An example of using trace ID logging with SRouter